Some Basics to Start

 250g white sugar

 Heat the water by itself, but do not bring it to a boil.
-Add the sugar and mix until the sugar is dissolved.
-Cool completely and store in a jar in the refrigerator for 2 to 3 weeks.
+Add the sugar and stir until it dissolves completely.
+Cool and store in a jar in the refrigerator for 2 to 3 weeks.

-It's easy to make this harder than it has to be.
-If you make cocktails at home, you will most likely have already made the decision about what orange liqueur you like best - Triple Sec, Curaçao, Cointreau (a brand of Triple Sec), Grand Marnier (not exactly but similar to Curaçao) and a lot of others.
-If you want to do a deep dive into this, check out Serious Eats on the subject.
+It's easy to make this harder than it needs to be.
+If you make cocktails at home, you’ve probably already figured out which orange liqueur you like best—Triple Sec, Curaçao, Cointreau (a brand of Triple Sec), Grand Marnier (not exactly, but similar to Curaçao), and plenty of others.
+If you want a deep dive, Serious Eats has an excellent guide.

 All citrus juice is fresh.

-Only use Luxardo Cherries.
-It's worth going for broke here.
-Remember the spoon will have delicous syrup on it.
-Dip it into some lucky person's drink.
+Only use Luxardo cherries.
+It’s worth going for broke here.
+(And remember: the spoon will have delicious syrup on it.
+Dip it into some lucky person’s drink.)

 No comments: